Over time, the drug addiction is the focal point while the real problem is pushed aside

 Related Resource: A Complete Guide to Addiction Recovery for Your Loved One

-During the assessment, what often occurs without family involvement is the substance abuser attempts to downplay the severity of the drug abuse.
+During the assessment, what often occurs without family involvement is the substance user attempts to downplay the severity of the drug addiction.
 This prevents the professional interventionist from providing an accurate recommendation or formulating an appropriate discharge plan.

-What a Drug Intervention can do for your family
+What a Drug Addiction Intervention can do for your family

 What the intervention does for a family is provide an opportunity to save their loved one as well as themselves.
 The closure the intervention brings to the family is far more comforting, both in the short- and long-term, than continuing to wait.
 The intervention can expedite the process the substance user often has to go through before seeing the need for change.
 If the family is unable to change the course of the addiction directly, then the suggestion is to stop trying to control the situation.
 The only control a family has is over themselves, not the substance user.
 The more you give yourself and your control away to one person or thing, the less you have for yourself.

-As alcohol is a drug, there is information about the effect alcohol addiction has on the family and the substance user at the alcohol abuse intervention page.
+As alcohol is a drug, there is information about the effect alcohol addiction has on the family and the substance user at the alcoholic intervention services page.
 Although alcohol is a different drug of choice, the behaviors and family roles are similar.

 Drug Addiction Intervention FAQ’s